How Much Does Pool Liner Replacement Cost in 2025?

 Otherwise, you might need to do repairs to the swimming pool in addition to replacing the pool liner:

-• Cut by sharp objects: Since vinyl liners are soft, people, pets, and debris can easily cut them.
-It's not easy to patch one of these after such an accident, so it's better to replace than try and patch.
+Cuts by sharp objects: Since vinyl liners are soft, people, pets, and debris can easily cut them.
+It's not easy to patch cuts after such an accident, so it's better to replace your liner rather than try and patch it.

 That said, the lifetime cost of a fiberglass pool may be worth the initial price.
 Unlike the sometimes expensive repair costs for vinyl liner pools mentioned above, these types of pools generally only need minor pool repairs that cost around $675 for most problems.
 You also won’t have to worry about replacing a liner when its lifespan has expired.